Physics-50/Module-3/docs/week1.md

-When you're all finished and ready to move on, you can start [Week 2 - Exploratory Phase (part 2)](week2).
+When you're all finished and ready to move on, you can start [Week 2 - Hypothesis Testing Phase (part 1)](week2).